p-vdp/radioraspi/README.md

-# Westinghouse
+# radioraspi

-Custom GPIO actions for a radio restoration.
+Custom GPIO actions for a radio restoration built on a Raspberry Pi 5.

 ## Install

 Create Moode install on SD card using RPi Imager: https://www.raspberrypi.com/software/